kbknudsen/PyEIS/README.md

 > - pip install PyEIS

 ### Dependencies
-The following dependencies needs to be installed
+The following dependencies are required by PyEIS

 - Numpy > 1.13.3
 - Scipy > 1.0.1
 - Pandas > 0.22.0